vFf0621/Dreamer4-torch/README.md

 Input images are expected to be of shape (CH, H, W) and normalized to [0, 1].

 Action inputs are expected to be normalized to [-1, 1].
 Discrete action inputs have not been implemented.
-Instead, one can set action dim to 1 and set the action bin size to the number of discrete actions.
+Instead, one can set the action bin size to 2 and set num_actions accordingly.
 This is equivalent to discrete embedding lookup as actions are converted into onehot vectors anyways.

 This will NOT be any more data efficient than other implementations; it just consists of fewer lines of code.